FilipAlH/TeachThruTalk/README.md

 ## Installation

-This app does not require an installation, and can be accessed via a web browswer on [here](https://TBD).
+This app does not require an installation, and can be accessed via a web browswer at [here](https://teach-through-talk.herokuapp.com/).

 ## Dependencies

-This application requires: TBD.
+This application requires no dependencies, apart from a browser on the client-end.

 ## Usage

-This application can be accessed on on the web [here](https://TBD).
+Users can post and comment on existing threads once they've signed up via [here](https://teach-through-talk.herokuapp.com/).

 ## Contributing